giantswarm/retagger/README.md

 ### Renamed images

 Renamed images are represented as an array of `RenamedImages` objects.
-Please see the below definition:
+Please see the definition below:

 ```golang
 type RenamedImage struct {